 lost dog tip: Go to shelters yourself and physically look for your Miniature Schnauzer.
 Sometimes the description you give by phone is not how your Miniature Schnauzer may look if he is there.
 Dogs that get lost sometimes become dirty and matted and may even look neglected.
 So go check it out for yourself to be sure.

-- Use the Internet There are several internet sites that are checked regularly for lost & found dogs, and allow you to post free ads.
-Check with Petfinder.
+• Use the Internet - There are several internet sites that are checked regularly for lost & found dogs, and allow you to post free ads.
+Check with Petfinder and Pet Amber Alert.

-Also, if you belong to any social networks like Twitter or Facebook make an announcement there as well!
+Also, if you belong to any social networks like Twitter or Facebook make announcements there as well!
 Just write about your missing Miniature Schnauzer on as many blogs as you can and link back to a page with your dog's photo and description.
 Aks your friends and family to repost and share the link with their friends too.

 Be sure to provide identifiable information along with a recent photo, of your Miniature Schnauzer.
 Here are some tips to keep in mind on what you should and should not include on your lost dog flyers & posters:

 It's also not a good idea to describe your Miniature Schnauzer as a purebred or champion.
-Again, the monetary value may persuade some people not to do the right thing, but to keep your dog.
+Again, the monetary value may persuade some people not to do the right thing, and keep your dog instead.
 This is when a more generic description is best, like: "Very friendly, family pet."

-Also, if your Miniature Schnauzer has a special medical condition and needs medication (like a schnauzer with diabetes) you can post that as well.
+And another good tip: If your Miniature Schnauzer has a special medical condition and needs medication (like a Schnauzer with diabetes) you can post that as well.
 Having this information out there may help intensify the search efforts by casting a sense of urgency in finding your Miniature Schnauzer.

-When someone does contacts you, be sure to have them describe the dog they found thoroughly, before you provide them with any further personal or contact information.
+When someone does contact you, be sure to have them describe the dog they found thoroughly, before you provide them with any further personal or contact information.
 If you feel the dog they have found is your Mini Schnauzer, don't go it alone.
-Take someone with you when you go to retrieve your Miniature Schnauzer and plan on meeting with the person in a very public place.
+Take someone with you when you go to retrieve your Miniature Schnauzer and plan a meeting with the person who has your dog in a very public place.

 lost dog safety tip: Be wary of pet-scams and those who call claiming they found your Miniature Schnauzer and insist you give them money before they will return your Miniature Schnauzer to you.